Storks (film): Plot

 For generations, the storks of Stork Mountain delivered babies to families around the world, until one stork named Jasper imprinted on an infant girl and attempted to keep her for himself.
 Jasper accidentally dropped the infant's address beacon, shattering it, and went into exile.
 Unable to deliver the orphaned girl, the storks adopted her under the name Tulip.
 CEO stork Hunter discontinues baby delivery in favor of online package delivery with Cornerstore.com.

-Eighteen years later, Tulip, now a teenager, tries to promote new ideas for Cornerstore, which backfire and cause the company to lose stocks.
-One day, Hunter declares her to be a severe burden and liability due to this incompetence.
+Somewhat of an outcast, the creative Tulip tries to promote new ideas for Cornerstore, which consistently backfire and cause the company to lose stocks.
+On her eighteenth birthday, Hunter declares her to be a severe burden and liability due to this incompetence.
 Hunter explains to Junior, his top employee, that he is being promoted to chairman, and so he chooses him to take his place as boss, exciting Junior.
 Hunter assigns Junior with firing Tulip before being promoted to boss.
-Junior cannot bring himself to do so and instead transfers Tulip to the mailroom.
+Despite being desperate to prove himself, Junior cannot bring himself to do so and instead fraudulently transfers Tulip to the abandoned mailroom, which hasn't been used since the storks stopped delivering babies, under the pretence that she must sort letters, whilst informing Hunter that he was successful in firing Tulip.

 Meanwhile, a 4-year-old young boy named Nate Gardner, who lives with his workaholic parents Henry and Sarah, is lonely and wants a younger sibling.
-He sends a letter to Cornerstore and it reaches Tulip, who enters the defunct baby factory and inserts the letter into the baby-making machine, causing it to create a pink-haired infant girl.
+Unaware that the storks stopped delivering babies, he sends a letter to Cornerstore and it reaches Tulip, who enters the defunct baby factory and inserts the letter into the baby-making machine, causing it to create a pink-haired infant girl.
 Junior injures his wing trying to turn off the machine.
 Afraid that Hunter will fire him, Junior agrees to accompany Tulip and secretly deliver the baby to her family using a makeshift flying craft that Tulip invented.
 They eventually crash, escape a pack of wolves that fall in love with the baby, and reach civilization, during which Junior and Tulip bond with the baby and name her Diamond Destiny.
+Junior shares that he doesn't know why he wants to be in charge, and Tulip confesses she built the plane to try and find her family by herself, as well as a single piece of her homing beacon she wears as a necklace.
 Meanwhile, Henry and Sarah open up to Nate's desire for a younger sibling and bond with their son by building a landing platform for the storks.